fbpx

 Mugshots can have an extremely damaging impact on your life

-When your mugshot dominates your online reputation, it can influence your life in a number of inconvenient ways that are extremely difficult to overcome.
+When your mugshot dominates your online reputation, it can influence your life in several inconvenient ways that are extremely difficult to overcome—even if the arrest was for a minor offense or one that you were later cleared of.

 Mugshots have become profitable fodder for tabloids in recent years